 How do I prepare for my G1 test?

-- Arrive early: To avoid being rushed, you should be at the road test location at least 30 minutes before your scheduled appointment to check in.
+- Come early: You should be at the site of the driving test at least 30 minutes before your scheduled appointment in order to check in without being rushed.

 - Verify your car’s functionality: Before your evaluation, make sure your car is in perfect working condition.
 Make sure your vehicle has functional lights, a full tank of gas, and enough wiper fluid.
 Also, it’s vital that your car be mechanically sound.